geoserver/geoserver/doc/en/user/source/security/usergrouprole/roleservices.rst

 * Configurable URLs for the various calls
 * JSON paths to the properties that contain the list of roles, and the one admin role

 The above can be configured via the :ref:`web_admin`.
-The figure below shows the REST role service options configured to be compatible with the sampe APIs above:
+The figure below shows the REST role service options configured to be compatible with the sample APIs above:

 .. figure:: images/restroleservice.png
    :align: center